Maryam-Nasseri/AI-Agents-Systems-and-Research/README.md

 AgentForge is a low-code framework designed for the rapid development, testing, and iteration of AI-powered autonomous agents and cognitive architectures.
 Compatible with a range of LLM models—including OpenAI, Google's Gemini, Anthropic's Claude, and local models via Ollama or LMStudio.

 ## Open Interpreter Agentic Assistant
+Open Interpreter lets LLMs run code (Python, Javascript, Shell, and more) locally.
+You can chat with Open Interpreter through a ChatGPT-like interface in your terminal by running $ interpreter after installing.

+This provides a natural-language interface to your computer's general-purpose capabilities